-As 2022 hits the midway mark, property investors may be thinking about their return on investment (ROI) and what they can expect for the remainder of the year.
+As we pass the midway mark in 2023 and look ahead to 2024, property investors may be thinking about their return on investment (ROI) and what they can expect for the remainder of the year into next year.
 However, with the many twists and turns that the economic landscape has taken, it's helpful to reassess where you stand.

 Calculating Return on Investment for Rental Property

-While there's not a universal ROI that property owners can "expect" for rental properties in 2022, most property managers will tell you that an ROI of 8% is still an excellent goal for 2022.
+While there's not a universal ROI that property owners can "expect" for rental properties in 2023, most property managers will tell you that an ROI of 8% is still an excellent goal.

 However, the first step in knowing what to expect (in general) for the rest of the year is determining the current ROI for your rental properties.
 Knowing where you stand now can help you forecast where you'd like to be, along with any changes you need to make to get there.

 To calculate ROI, you will first determine the total net profit you get from a property.
-To determine how much ROI you'll generate from a rental investment, calculate the profit from the annual rent minus costs for utilities or expenses like rental property management fees.
+To determine how much ROI you'll generate from a rental investment, calculate the profit from the annual rent minus costs for utilities, property maintenance expenses, and other costs, including rental property management fees.

 Next, deduct the cost of the investment.
 This includes how much you paid for the property and the amount you invested in upgrading it.
-For example, if you charge $1,700 monthly, your annual rental income is $20,400.
-Then subtract $200 monthly for ongoing operating costs to arrive at the net revenue of $18,000.
+For example, if you charge $1,700 monthly for rent, your annual rental income is $20,400.
+Then, subtract $200 monthly for ongoing operating costs to arrive at a net revenue of $18,000.

-Then, if the cost of investment was $200,000 (including renovation expenses), your rental return on investment would be 9%.
+If the investment cost was $200,000 (including renovation expenses), your rental return on investment would be 9%.

 The actual calculation is: ROI= $18,000 ÷ $200,000 = 0.09